 |Queue Name||CPU Cost ($ per CPU per day)||Memory Cost ($ per GB per day)|

-- Please fill out the form at http://www.igb.illinois.edu/content/galaxy-and-biocluster-account-form to request access to Biocluster and Galaxy interface.
+- Please fill out the form at http://www.igb.illinois.edu/content/biocluster-account-form to request access to the Biocluster.

 - Running jobs on the head node are strictly prohibited.
 Running jobs on the head node could cause the entire cluster to crash and affect everyone's jobs on the cluster.
 Any program found to be running on the headnode will be stopped immediately and your account could be locked.
 You can start an interactive session to login to a node to manual run programs.

 - Installing Software Please email email@example.com for any software requests.
 Compiled software will be installed in /home/apps.
 If its a standard RedHat package (rpm), it will be installed in their default locations on the nodes.

 - Creating or Moving over Programs: Programs you create or move to the cluster should be first tested by you outside the cluster for stability.
 Once your program is stable, then it can be moved over to the cluster for use.
 Unstable programs that cause problems with the cluster can result in your account being locked.
 Programs should only be added by CNRG personnel and not compiled in your home directory.

 - Reserving Memory: TORQUE allows the user to specify the amount of memory they want their program to use..
 If your job tries to use more memory than you have reserved, the job will automatically get shutdown.
 Make sure to specify the correct amount of memory.